ɑː ˈtuː /eng/

 The main function in the package is translate().
 It uses non-standard evaluation, so you pass it a bare R expression like this:

-r2eng::translate(variable <- 1, speak = TRUE)
+r2eng::translate(variable <- 1, speak = FALSE)

 # Original expression: variable <- 1